General Neurology

 Primary stabbing headache is considered to be a benign condition, which may remit with time.
 In patients with infrequent attacks, education on the disorder may be sufficient, and medication may not be necessary.
 In patients on prophylactic treatments, periodic attempts to taper medication are reasonable to evaluate for possible remission.

 Patient 2.
-A 58-year-old woman started to complain of a sudden pain in right frontoparietal region for 3 weeks.
+A 58-year-old woman started to complain of sudden pain in the right frontoparietal region for 3 weeks.
 The sudden stabs of pain, lasting about one minute, were very severe, always frightened the patient, and were followed by vocalization.
-She reported 2 to 3 episodes per day, without autonomic symptoms or any other manifestation in the beginning but the attacks were increased progressively.
-Indomethacin 25 mg 3 times per day was started, but she still had frequent attacks.
+She reported two to three episodes per day, without autonomic symptoms or any other manifestation in the beginning but the attacks increased progressively.
+Indomethacin 25 mg three times per day was started, but she still had frequent attacks.
 Celecoxib 100 mg twice daily was prescribed, but it was not effective.
-The MRA of brain showed an aneurysm over right posterior communicating artery.
+The brain MRA showed an aneurysm over right posterior communicating artery.

 Stabbing headache may occur as a primary entity but is often also associated with another headache type and can occur secondary to other disorders.

-Piovesan and colleagues reported stabbing headaches secondary to cerebrovascular disorders (20).
-Two women and 1 man, 76 years of age, 66 years of age, and 72 years of age, respectively, developed the headaches within 20 days after stroke.
+Piovesan and colleagues reported stabbing headaches secondary to cerebrovascular disorders (27).
+Two women and one man, 76 years of age, 66 years of age, and 72 years of age, respectively, developed headaches within 20 days after stroke.
 All patients responded to celecoxib, a cyclooxygenase-2 inhibitor.

 • The reported prevalence of primary stabbing headache ranges from 0.2% to 35%. | |